 Draining an above ground pool without a pump is easy and doable.
 It may not be as fast as a pump, but it is undoubtedly cheaper.
 You can use the hose siphon method to drain your pool without a pump.

 How do you drain a pool with a garden hose?

 Draining your above ground pool using a garden hose is super easy.
 A handy tip is to use multiple hoses to increase draining time.
 I have outlined a detailed step-by-step guide in this article, but simply submerge the hose into the water.
 Remove one end and place it outside the pool, and then the siphon process will start on its own.
 It’s as easy as that.

 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Draining your above ground pool doesn’t have to be an overly expensive and complicated task.
 There’s no need for fancy tools: a garden hose and broom can go a long way!
 Both the pool pump method and simple garden hose method are excellent choices, and your pool will be drained in no time without the time or expense of using a professional.
 So grab a lawn chair, relax, and soak up some rays while you wait for the water to drain.

-If you want to learn more about above ground pools, check out the articles below.
+If you want to learn more about above ground pools, check out my articles below.